 Assuming a stable global health situation by the end of 2022, US corporate travel’s new normal will begin to take shape.
 Companies’ and workers’ approaches to post–COVID-19 travel will be clearer.
 Borders will likely be more open, though onerous border policies may remain in parts of the world.
 As the pandemic-related barriers to travel recede, second-order effects will become the more prominent headwinds to corporate travel growth.

-While companies recognize that travel is crucial to business success, they will seek to hold onto some of the cost savings brought by the pandemic pause.
+While companies recognise that travel is crucial to business success, they will seek to hold onto some of the cost savings brought by the pandemic pause.
 Controlled travel growth will also contribute to another goal that has grown in importance in corporate America: reducing carbon emissions.
 Bottom-line and environmental priorities will be supported by technology and behavior changes brought on by more than a year of virtual-only meetings and events.
 The embrace of tech platforms for meetings and collaboration will mitigate the need for certain trips, and these platforms will continue to evolve to better meet some of the needs that travel used to fill.

 Sustainability has moved into the corporate mainstream, with more than 400 companies signing a pledge at 2021’s Davos World Economic Forum to decarbonize by 2050.7 This number comprises some of the biggest companies in the world, and smaller companies are making similar commitments.